Assistant Professor of Family Studies

 Orono, Maine 04469

-Bio: Daniel Puhlman is a faculty member in the human development and family studies program at University of Maine, part of the School of Educational Leadership, Higher Education and Human Development.
-His research is focused on family processes such as fathering and parenting.
-Specifically, he looks at co-parenting relationships and how mothers and fathers influence one another in the raising of children.
-Daniel’s work centers around theory development and qualitative exploration of these family processes.
+Bio: Daniel Puhlman is an Assistant Professor in the Human Development and Family Studies program at the University of Maine, part of the School of Educational Leadership, Higher Education and Human Development.
+His research is focused on family processes and parenting and specifically, he looks at co-parenting relationships and how mothers and fathers influence one another in the raising of children.
+Daniel’s work also centers around theory development and qualitative exploration of these family processes.
+His most recent work focuses on looking at how advanced technology such as Artificial Intelligence and Video Games can support healthy family relationships.
 He is also a Marriage and Family Therapist and has worked clinically with families for the past 15 years.
-Daniel comes to the University of Maine with his wife Jane and 2 children, Max and Nathyn.
+Daniel comes to the University of Maine with his wife Jane and 3 children, Max, Nathyn and Jack.
 He is from Pittsburgh and is an avid Penguins fan and loves to be outdoors.

-Ph.D., Marriage and Family Therapy, The Florida State University
+Ph.D., Marriage and Family Therapy, Florida State University

 Courses taught at UMaine